Guidelines for application

 How to apply for funding?

 The funding is applied by the project’s Principal Investigator (PI), who completes the application form.
 The application can also be completed by a delegate authorized by the PI.
-The Principal Investigator is a senior-level researcher employed by the academic partner organisation and supervises for the duration of the project the work of a postdoc.
+The Principal Investigator is a senior-level researcher employed by the academic partner organisation.
+The PI supervises the work of the post doc for the duration of the project.
 The PI shall be primarily in the employ of the academic organization for the duration of the project, not in the employ of the Industrial Partner, for example.

 The postdoc researcher does not necessarily have to be identified at the funding application stage; the postdoc hired with the funds may also be appointed after the application review process.